thiippal/running-courses-at-csc/README.md

 - [ ] [Apply for cPouta cloud service access](https://sui.csc.fi/group/sui/resources-and-applications/-/applications/cpouta) for your project.

-- [ ] Apply for group administrator rights for CSC Notebooks by e-mailing *servicedesk (at) csc.fi*.
+- [ ] [Apply for group administrator rights for CSC Notebooks](https://notebooks.csc.fi) by e-mailing *servicedesk (at) csc.fi*.
 Write that you are using CSC Notebooks for teaching and require group administrator rights.
-Mention your CSC username, which you can find under *My Account* on the top-right corner of the Scientist's User Interface (SUI).
+Mention your CSC username, which you can find under **My Account** on the top-right corner of the Scientist's User Interface (SUI).

-- [ ] Apply for access to the CSC Rahti platform if you plan to set up a custom environment for the course with specific libraries (e.g. spaCy and NLTK for natural language processing in Python) by e-mailing *rahti-support (at) csc.fi)*.
+- [ ] If you plan to set up a custom environment for the course with specific libraries (e.g. spaCy and NLTK for natural language processing in Python), apply for access to the CSC Rahti platform by e-mailing *rahti-support (at) csc.fi)*.
 Mention your CSC username, which you can find under **My Account** on SUI and your CSC project ID, which you can find under **eService** &rarr; **My Projects**.

 *For GitHub*